codegaze/Jekyll-Responsive-Images-Wrapper/README.md

 ## Installation

--- There are two ways of installing this plugin: --

---Installing the gem in your working directory with--

 You can copy the jekyll-responsive-images-wrapper.rb in the `_plugins` directory.

 **Notice**: This plugin cannot be used with Github Pages due to security reasons.